-A more sophisticated approach is to put planning steps into the plan itself.
-Thus, we could have a main line plan just as in part a), and conditional branches so that if unexpected results occur, the search mechanism is reinvoked to solve the new problem that arises.
-This gives us a plan that's guaranteed to work and doesn't require considering possibilities that don't actually arise.
+A more sphisticated approach is to put planning steps into the plan itself.
+Thus, we could have a main line plan just as in part a), and conditional branches so that if unexpected results occur, the search mechanism is reinvoked to solve the the new problem that arises.
 Obviously, we could combine this mechanism with the ideas in the previous paragraph in various degrees, depending on the failure probabilities.